leolion3/YT_Tutorials/sharkyPrivacyPolicy.md

 <h1> Information Collection and Use </h1>

-<p>For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information.
-Currently this app does not collect any data from the user.
+<p>This app itself does not collect any data about the user.

-The app does use third party services that may collect information used to identify you.
+  However the app does use third party services that may collect information used to identify you.

 Link to privacy policy of third party service providers used by the app